 Bringing together experts from federal, tribal, state, and local governments, universities, and non-profit organizations, PSNERP sought to describe the challenges, opportunities, and federal interests in the Puget Sound nearshore ecosystem.
 Each step in the Corps’ GI process resulted in a technical product available for use by restoration practitioners in Puget Sound and beyond.
 WDFW and partners continue to use PSNERP’s foundational science to help guide decision making for nearshore restoration opportunities.

 WDFW staff work with local communities to implement restoration actions identified by PSNERP.
 Congressional authorization of PSNERP in the Water Infrastructure Improvements for the Nation Act means PSNERP-identified projects are eligible for federal restoration funding using a variety of Corps funding pathways.
-Current efforts are focused on restoration of the Duckabush estuary in Hood Canal.
-Design and construction costs for this project are shared between the Corps and non-federal project partners, including WDFW.
+Current efforts are focused on restoration of the Duckabush estuary in Hood Canal and Spencer Island in the Snohomish River delta.
+Design and construction costs for these project are shared between the Corps and non-federal project partners, including WDFW.

 PSNERP identified 36 project locations throughout Puget Sound as good places to restore natural processes that create and maintain Puget Sound’s unique and valuable nearshore habitat.
 The Conceptual Design Report presents design concepts, including cost and benefit metrics, for these projects and provides a starting place for conversations within a community to shape the concept into a viable project.
 Since this list of projects was developed in 2016, several of the smaller-scale projects have been completed or are moving towards completion.
 Larger-scale projects often take more time, funding, and coordination to become ready to advance beyond a conceptual design.

 - Final Feasibility Report